Middle Grades

 $5.99*ships or ready for pick up in 7 - 10 business days*

 Eight-year-old ultra-fabulous Ruby Marigold Booker returns in this reissue of the Ruby and the Booker Boys series by Newbery Honor and Coretta Scott King Honor author Derrick Barnes!Eight-year-old ultra-fabulous Ruby Marigold Booker returns in this reissue of the Ruby and the Booker Boys series by Newbery Honor and Coretta Scott King Honor author Derrick Barnes!Brought to you by Newbery Honor author Derrick Barnes, eight-year-old Ruby Booker is the baby sis of Marcellus (11), Roosevelt (10), and Tyner (9), the most popular boys on Chill Brook Ave.
 When Ruby isn't hanging with her friend, Theresa Petticoat, she's finding out what kind of mischief her brothers are getting into.
 She's sweet and sassy and every bit as tough as her older siblings.
 She sings like nobody's business; she has a pet iguana named Lady Love; her favorite color is grape-jelly purple; and when she grows up, she's going to be the most famous woman animal doctor on the planet.
-She's the fabulous, oh-so-spectacular Ruby Marigold Booker! - Blood in the Water
+She's the fabulous, oh-so-spectacular Ruby Marigold Booker! - Ty’s Travels: Super Ty!

-Simon B. Rhymin' Takes a Stand - Sugar Plum Ballerinas: Plum Fantastic by Whoopi Goldberg
+- Sugar Plum Ballerinas: Plum Fantastic by Whoopi Goldberg

 Sugar Plum Ballerinas: Plum Fantastic by Whoopi Goldberg